-Depletion depth of irradiated sensors is an important parameter, since its value affects detectors performance.
+The depletion depth of irradiated sensors is an important parameter, since its value affects detectors performance.
 It has therefore been studied in detail.
 The measurement of the depletion depth was performed according to the technique described in [73-75].
-Data were taken exposing the pixels assemblies to the beam at an angle of 30° w.r.t. the normal to the pixel plane and then the average depth of charge deposition under each pixel was computed and histogrammed.
+Data were taken exposing the pixel assemblies to the beam at an angle of 30° w.r.t. the normal to the pixel plane and then the average depth of charge deposition under each pixel was computed and histogrammed.
 The depth of charge collection region was extracted from the upper edge of this distribution.
-In Figure 45 the depletion depth measurements of the irradiated assemblies are shown as a function of the applied bias voltage and for three different annealing protocols 15).
-In agreement with expectations made using the radiation damage parameters of the ROSE
+In Figure 36 the depletion depth measurements of the irradiated assemblies are shown as a function of the applied bias voltage and for three different annealing protocols 15).
+In agreement with expectations made using the radiation damage parameters of the ROSE Collaboration [48], at 600 V, 250 μ m thick DOFZ silicon detectors are almost fully depleted after the full LHC dose after 10 years of operation and independently of their annealing history.